livelybone/vuejs-snackbar/README.md

 > `pkg.module supported`, which means that you can apply tree-shaking in you project

-A Vuejs snackbar component, supported SSR.
-Used flex layout.
+A Vuejs snackbar component, supported SSR, compatible with IE

 Repository: https://github.com/livelybone/vuejs-snackbar.git